eigenfoo/cryptics/docs/datasheet.md

 ### Will this dataset be updated (e.g., to correct labeling errors, add new rows, delete rows)?

-Yes, the dataset is updated daily: every day at 2am UTC, new blog posts are scraped, parsed and published.
+Yes, the dataset is updated to include newly published blog posts and crosswords.
+This process is done manually on no set schedule.

-There are also occasional updates which are not published on a set schedule.
+Additionally, there are other occasional updates (again, not on any set schedule).
-These updates may entail corrections to parsing errors (either by overwriting the row or deleting it entirely), the inclusion of new blogs or other sources of clues, or other ad-hoc modifications to the data.
+These updates may entail
+corrections to parsing errors (either by overwriting the row or deleting it entirely), the inclusion of new blogs or other sources of clues, or other ad-hoc modifications to the data.

 ### Will older versions of this dataset continue to be supported/hosted/maintained?